Updated March 21, 2023

 Practical Application of Mary’s Mini-McDougall Diet®

-Step 2: Once you have your basic cooked starches figured out, choose sides of green and yellow vegetables and some fruit.
+Step 2: Once you have your basic cooked starches figured out, choose sides of non-starchy vegetables.
 This can be the same or a different choice each time.
-Fresh or frozen fruits and vegetables is all a matter of preference – either is acceptable.
+Fresh or frozen vegetables is all a matter of preference – either is acceptable.

-*While root vegetables like potatoes and sweet potatoes provide well-rounded nutrition, grains and beans lack sufficient vitamins A and C when eaten alone; therefore, add a piece of fruit and/or green and yellow vegetables to make your grain and bean meals complete.
+*While root vegetables like potatoes and sweet potatoes provide well-rounded nutrition, grains and beans lack sufficient vitamins A and C when eaten alone; therefore, add some non-starchy vegetables to make your grain and bean meals complete.

 Step 3: Prepare.
 Meal preparation is now a matter of thawing out or heating up these foods.
 You can place your warmed starch on a plate separate from the vegetables, or mix them all together.